 Here at Mark Jordan Driving we will teach you to drive properly, safely and competently on our complex, modern road systems.
-On average the DVSA recommends around 45 hours with a qualified driving instructor, as well as an additional 20+ hours private practice to pass their test.
-This is, however, an average and you may well require fewer lessons than this or even a few more to get to the required driving test standard.
 There are various factors that come into this, mainly how frequent you take driving lessons as the longer gaps there are between lessons, the longer it will take you.
-Your driving instructor will assess your progress and advise you when to book your driving test
+Your driving instructor will assess your progress with you and if you continue to book in 10 hour blocks you will retain the block booking discount, if you take your test and you have unused hours we will gladley refund anything owing.
+Your instructor will usually advise you when to book your driving test.

 4. Can I take my driving test in an automatic car?